bojackchen/digital-flow/README.md

 ```

 Check the compilation log for any syntax and also **sdf annotation error**.
 All the intermediate
-files and procuded executive are placed under `SKELETON/post_sim` and the DVE GUI will pop up
+files and produced executive are placed under `SKELETON/post_sim` and the DVE GUI will pop up
 upon successful compilation.
 The simulation result should be worse than that in post-synthesis
 simulation, but make sure **functionality** is still achieved and setup and hold timing checks
 are all met.
 Further iterations are needed if the circuit fails to work properly.